Heroes23/Heroes23/README.md

 # 💫 About Me:
-Hello, my name is Zaed Hussain, and I’m an AI Engineer with a background in Applied Mathematics from the University of Illinois Chicago and a Data Engineering certificate from the University of Chicago.
-I specialize in building production AI systems and intelligent applications powered by Generative AI, Large Language Models (LLMs), and Agentic AI.
+Hello, my name is Zaed Hussain, and I’m an AI/ML Engineer with a background in Applied Mathematics from the University of Illinois Chicago and a Data Engineering certificate from the University of Chicago.
+I specialize in building production AI systems and intelligent applications powered by Machine Learning, Deep Learning, Generative AI, Large Language Models (LLMs), and Agentic AI.

-My AI engineering expertise includes Generative AI, LLMs, Retrieval-Augmented Generation (RAG), embeddings, vector databases, semantic search, AI agents, agentic workflows, tool calling, and multi-agent systems.
-I build end-to-end AI applications that integrate LLMs with retrieval pipelines, vector search, tools, APIs, memory, and multi-step agent workflows to develop reliable, scalable, production-ready AI systems.
+My AI/ML engineering expertise includes machine learning, deep learning, Generative AI, LLMs, Retrieval-Augmented Generation (RAG), embeddings, vector databases, semantic search, AI agents, agentic workflows, tool calling, and multi-agent systems.
+I build end-to-end AI applications that integrate ML and deep learning models with retrieval pipelines, vector search, tools, APIs, memory, and multi-step agent workflows to develop reliable, scalable, production-ready AI systems.

-I work with Python, PyTorch, Scikit-learn, TensorFlow, LangChain, LangGraph, ADK, and other AI frameworks to develop, evaluate, and deploy LLM-powered and agentic AI applications.
-I also leverage my background in data engineering and applied mathematics to build the data pipelines, retrieval systems, and ML foundations that support production AI.
+I work with Python, PyTorch, Scikit-learn, TensorFlow, LangChain, LangGraph, ADK, and other AI frameworks to develop, evaluate, and deploy machine learning, deep learning, LLM-powered, and agentic AI applications.
+I also leverage my background in data engineering and applied mathematics to build data pipelines, ML workflows, retrieval systems, and the mathematical and computational foundations that support production AI.

-My focus is on building AI systems across the lifecycle—from data and model development to LLM applications, RAG, agentic workflows, evaluation, and production deployment.
+My focus is on building AI systems across the lifecycle—from data and model development to machine learning, deep learning, Generative AI, LLM applications, RAG, agentic workflows, model evaluation, and production deployment.
+I’m particularly interested in the intersection of deep learning, Generative AI, LLMs, and intelligent AI systems.

 ## 🌐 Socials: